syoung125/SurvivalGame-phaser/README.md

 ![sampleImg](/sample.PNG)
 ## CONTROL

-- You can move by controlling direction keys
+- You can move by controlling arrow keys

 ## CONCEPT